Registering your dog

 - Providing a 24-hour response to urgent dog incidents or attacks within one hour from the time the call is received.

-- Patrolling public areas, reserves, parks, beaches, sports fields in our community.
+- Patrolling public areas, reserves, parks, beaches, and sports fields in our community.

 - Monitoring and enforcing the Dog Control Act 1996 and ensuring compliance with the Kapiti District Council Dog Control Bylaws and the Dog Control Policy.